Coverage-Based Debloating for Java Bytecode: Coverage-Based Debloating

-To effectively debloat a Java project, we need to trace and remove the unnecessary bytecode in the compiled project as well as in its dependencies.
-To do so, we extend the coverage information provided by JaCoCo to the level of dependencies down the dependency tree of the project.
-This requires modifying the way JaCoCo interacts with \mv during the artifacts' build life-cycle.
+To effectively debloat a Java project, we need to analyze bytecode in the compiled project, as well as in its dependencies.
+To do so, we extend the coverage information provided by JaCoCo to the level of dependencies.
+This requires modifying the way JaCoCo interacts with \mv during the build.

-We rely on the automated build infrastructure of \mv for the compilation of the Java project and the resolution of its dependencies. \mv provides dedicated plugins for fetching and storing all the direct and transitive dependencies of the project.
-Therefore, a practical solution is to rely on the \mv dependency management mechanisms, which are all based on the use of a \textit{pom.xml} file that declares the direct dependencies of the project towards third-party libraries.
-These dependencies are \jar files hosted in external repositories (\eg, \mv Central\footnote{ {\url{https://mvnrepository.com/repos/central}}}).
+We rely on the automated build infrastructure of \mv to compile the Java project and to resolve its dependencies. \mv provides dedicated plugins for fetching and storing all the dependencies of the project.
+Therefore, it is practical to rely on the \mv dependency management mechanisms, which are based on the \textit{pom.xml} file that declares the direct dependencies of the project.
+These dependencies are \jar files hosted in external repositories (\eg, \mv Central~\cite{Valero2019}).\footnote{ {\url{https://repo.maven.apache.org/maven2}}}

-Only dependencies in the runtime classpath are packaged by \mv at the end of the build process.
-Therefore, we focus on dependencies with this specific scope.
-Once the dependencies have been downloaded and stored locally, we compile the Java sources and unpack all the bytecode of the project and its dependencies into the same local directory.
-Then, probes are injected at the beginning and end of all Java bytecode methods.
-This code instrumentation is performed in off-line mode, before the execution and trace-collection tasks.

-During the execution of the instrumented application, JaCoCo receives an event every time the execution hits an injected probe.
-Our trace-based approach executes the application with the given workload, captures the covered classes and methods, and combines them into a single execution trace.
+Only dependencies in the runtime and compile \texttt{classpath} are packaged by \mv at the end of the build process.
+Therefore, we focus on dependencies with these specific scopes.
+Once the dependencies have been downloaded, we compile the Java sources and unpack all the bytecode of the project and its dependencies into a local directory.
+Then, probes are injected at the beginning and end of all Java bytecode methods of the classes in this directory.
+This code instrumentation is performed off-line, before the workload execution and coverage collection.
+At runtime, the coverage tool is notified when the execution hits an injected probe.
+This way, our coverage-based approach captures the covered classes and methods in all dependencies.